jazzbre/bgfx-beef/README.md

 - *Buildtime* mode where example/buildtime directory is found and the resources are built if they we're changed or added (or not built before)
 - *Runtime* mode where example/buildtime directory is not found and example/runtime is already built (used when distributing the application)

-When running in *Buildtime* mode the changes to the existing assets (in buildtime directory) will be built on the fly.
+When running in *Buildtime* mode the changes to the existing assets (in example/buildtime directory) will be built on the fly.

 ## Art